Mastercard Consumer-Issued Cards

-These are the more “basic” MasterCard credit cards.
+These are the more “basic” Mastercard credit cards.
 They still include a bunch of perks like identity theft services and price protection from some retailers.
 These are cards that are often times co-branded from a specific retailer, or that will be issued by smaller local banks or credit unions.
-Interchange rates for these cards are the lowest, typically ranging between 1.58% and 1.89%.
+Interchange rates for these cards are the lowest.

 Enhanced cards are similar to the Core cards, but typically include an extra set of rewards, typically exclusive to groceries and fuel purchases.
-MasterCard cardholders can access the Fuel Rewards network, to get perks at many retailers and gas stations without having to enroll in separate discount cards.
-Enhanced cards have similar interchange structures as the World Cards, and are typically in the 1.73% – 2.04% range.
+Enhanced cards have similar interchange structures as the World Cards.

-World cards are the most common “rewards” card type in the MasterCard family.
+World cards are the most common “rewards” card type in the Mastercard family.
 Most people know these cards from the flashy commercials and promises of “XYZ” rewards.
 Cards will often have a cash-back component, and are typically targeted at higher-net-worth spenders.
 Sometimes, cards in this category may have an annual fee.
-Benefits are stronger, including concierge services, travel services, and enhanced price protection.
-Rates are higher, in the 1.77% – 2.05% range.
+Benefits are stronger, and Interchange Rates are higher.

-World Elite is the cat’s meow of the MasterCard brand.
+World Elite is the cat’s meow of the Mastercard brand.
 It heavily focuses on high-spend customers, and benefits are geared strongly towards travel.
-Cardholders will get access to vacation/cruise programs, rental car deals, chauffeur services, and other fancy extras.
-Airline discounts are also included, so travelers like these cards.
+Cardholders will get access to a variety of fancy extras.
 Most customers will pay a decently-sized annual fee for the extra perks.
-Interchange rates are high, in the 2.20% – 2.50% range.
+Interchange rates are among the highest.

 What about Debit and Prepaid?